Why Testing for Asbestos and Soil Contamination Is So Important

 Mesothelioma is a kind of cancer that thrives in the lining that covers the outer surface of some of the body’s organs.
 There is usually a link with asbestos exposure.

 Hundreds of Australians have been dying from the disease every year.
 Even though thousands more will contract Mesothelioma in the future, the crucial way to lower the chances of more deaths is to test for asbestos.
-Testing should involve:
+Testing for asbestos should involve:

 • An on-site audit of a property to identify all asbestos